AdmitadSDK/ios_sdk/README.md

 ```
 4. Run `pod install`.
 A *.xcworkspace* will be created.
 5. Close your project (if opened) and open the *.xcworkspace*.

+## Alamofire version

+*AdmitadSDK* uses version 4.x of *Alamofire* as a dependency.
+So if you use *Alamofire* in your project, it's major release number should be 4.
+You're free to specify any minor release number for your needs.

 ## Objective-C interoperability